An Introduction to Objectives and Key Results (OKRs)

 4. The plan will be mostly correct requiring only small adjustments

-Traditional goals are set in silos, annually, without much data, reviewed in a relatively cursory fashion at the start of the year and not really followed up on or challenged until the end of the year.
+Moreover, traditional goals are often set in silos, annually, without much data, reviewed in a relatively cursory fashion at the start of the year and not really followed up on or challenged until the end of the year.
 Too often, it’s a box ticking exercise which, unsurprisingly, doesn’t provide deep alignment or drive strong outcomes.

 Why OKRs?